dansmyers/Simulation/Sprint-2-Probability/README.md

 You can write up your answers in a document or write them by hand and then scan your pages.

-## Resources

-The file `Probability_Notes.pdf` contains my write-up of the key concepts for this sprint.
-It covers

-- Sample spaces, events, and random variables
-- Probability mass functions
-- Expected value and variance of discrete distributions
-- Bernoulli trials
-- Geometric random variables
-- Binomial random variables

-It also contains several examples and practice questions.

-For a more technical mathematical overview of probability, take a look at [these notes](https://www.math.wisc.edu/~seppalai/notes-for-courses/prob-basics.pdf) by Prof. Timo Seppäläinen of UW-Madison.
-You don't need these to learn the sprint material, but they provide some additional formal mathematical context and examples that may be helpful.

-For an overview of conditional probability, read my notes, then [look here](https://www.mathsisfun.com/data/probability-events-conditional.html) for more examples.
-The link illustrates the use of tree diagrams, which is a useful method for reasoning about sequential events.
-The same site has a [useful page on Bayes' Theorem](https://www.mathsisfun.com/data/bayes-theorem.html).

-If you would like to see more examples and development of the ideas in the notes, take a look at Chapter 4 of [this](http://www.dartmouth.edu/~chance/teaching_aids/books_articles/probability_book/amsbook.mac.pdf) *Introduction to Probability* text by Grinstead and Snell.

 ## Topics

 At the end of this sprint, you should be familiar with the following concepts and examples.